jimxlin/firemirror/README.md

-# FireReple
+# FiREPL
-Collaborative coding app using Firebase and Repl.it.
+Collaborative coding and REPL app, using Firebase.